vutran1710/PyrateLimiter/README.md

 Generally, Lock is provided at Limiter's level, except SQLiteBucket case.

 ### Add new, custom backends
-If these don't suit your needs, you can also create your own bucket backend by implementing `pyrate_limiter.abstracts.AbstractBucket` class.
+If these don't suit your needs, you can also create your own bucket backend by implementing `pyrate_limiter.AbstractBucket` class.

 One of **PyrateLimiter** design goals is powerful extensibility and maximum ease of development.